roop/roop.github.io/hideandseek/faq.md

 have that information.</p>

 <p>Also, when searching as a logged in user, your search results are based on your past
 searches and the links you&rsquo;ve visited through those searches.
-In some scenarions, this can cause a filter bubble, showing you more of web pages that you agree with and decreasing the likelihood of finding an alternate point of view.</p>
+In some scenarios, this can cause a filter bubble, showing you more of web pages that you agree with and decreasing the likelihood of finding an alternate point of view.</p>